xzhih/hexo-theme-casper/README.md

 bio: This is a demo
 post_toc: true

-# keywords
+# Keywords
 keywords: hexo, casper, ghost, theme

-# menu
+# Menu
 menu:
-  About: /about
+  ABOUT: /about
-  Archives: /archives
+  ARCHIVES: /archives
   # you can add here

 # author